This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 The attention to detail at Plonk Borough Market is superb and the illustrations and designs make this London’s best looking urban golf-course – and remember, the loser buys the drinks at the end!

-As of July 2022, Plonk Golf at Borough Market prices start from £9.90 per adult for off-peak slots which includes all equipment – under 18 prices start from £5.50.
+As of February 2023, Plonk Golf prices start from £12.50 per adult for off-peak slots which includes all equipment – under 18 prices start from £10.

-The ATM queues at Borough Market can be a little ‘testing’ (read ‘long’) so if possible, try to get your cash out somewhere else beforehand.
+The ATM queues at the market can be a little ‘testing’ (read ‘long’) so if possible, try to get your cash out somewhere else beforehand.
 These days, most traders also accept contactless payments too but take a little cash, just in case.

 Borough Market is within a short walking distance of London Bridge mainline train station, and northern and jubilee London underground lines.